 Since 1970 New York has experienced fifteen snowstorms of one-foot or more (more than half of them in the past ten winters).
 An additional seven storms have dumped between 10 and 12 inches.
-The summary of storms that follows lists not only these big ones but others in the 5 to 10-inch range, since even these can be debilitating, especially in Manhattan (these smaller storms often produced greater accumulations in the suburbs).
+The summary of storms that follows lists not only these big ones but others in the five to ten-inch range, since even these can be debilitating, especially in Manhattan (these smaller storms often produced greater accumulations in the suburbs).
 The storms, 55 in total, are arranged by calendar date.

 January 1, 1971 - Old Man Winter waited until New Year's Eve revelers got home before dumping the winter's biggest snowfall.
 6.4" accumulated between 4AM-4PM (much of it fell in the storm's initial three hours).
 This was the century's largest New Year's Day snowfall (and second all-time after a nine-inch snowstorm way back in 1869).